 Another Way to Copy USB Drive with Boot Files

-In addition to AOMEI Backupper, you can also use command prompt to make a USB drive bootable, then extract the ISO image file via File Explore or other ISO burner.
+In addition to AOMEI Backupper, you can also use command prompt to make a USB drive bootable, then extract the ISO image file via File Explorer or other ISO burner.

-1. Connect a USB drive and Run cmd as administrator.
+1. Connect a USB drive and Run Command Prompt as administrator.
 Click Start, type cmd in the search box, then select it from the search result list and run as administrator.